Cancer Prevention Initiative

 To achieve this, under the auspices of the International Advisory Board (IAB), and led by a Cancer Prevention Champion, the Cancer Prevention Initiative will be active in three main areas.

-- The Policy Research Centre for Cancer Prevention (PRCP) will drive the translation of research output into population impact through real-world policy change.
+- The Policy Research Centre for Cancer Prevention (PRCP) drives the translation of research output into population impact through real-world policy change.

-- The Bupa Foundation Fund will facilitate idea generation for behavioural research in cancer prevention, by bringing together a diversity of individuals, and providing funds for the development of innovative, radical and pioneering research.
+- The Bupa Foundation Fund Innovation Grant facilitates idea generation for behavioural research in cancer prevention, by bringing together a diversity of individuals, and providing funds for the development of innovative, radical and pioneering research.